flintlib/arb/doc/source/fmpz_holonomic.rst

     a_0(x) f(x) + a_1(x) f'(x) + \ldots + a_r(x) f^{(r)}(x) = 0.

-A specific sequence of function is defined by fixing `r - 1` initial values (derivatives), where `r` is called the *order* of the operator `A`.
+A specific sequence of function is defined by fixing `r` initial values (derivatives), where `r` is called the *order* of the operator `A`.